2024 SUMMIT DATES: TBD

-- Bullseye Farm: We will visit a walnut orchard and an almond orchard for a discussion on the practical considerations of cover cropping on a large scale and the significant benefits for their soils, tree health, and water retention.
+- Bullseye Farm: Visit a walnut orchard and an almond orchard for a discussion on the practical considerations of cover cropping on a large scale and the significant benefits for soils, tree health, water retention, and farm economics.

 NOVEMBER 14: CONFERENCE

 8:00 – 8:30 am Registration & Continental Breakfast

 CalCAN will recognize four individuals for their demonstrated leadership in climate and agriculture science, policy and practice.
 Categories: Policymaker; Farmer/Rancher; Researcher; Technical Assistance

 9:30 – 10:30 am Awardee Panel Discussion

 Leadership Awardees will engage in a facilitated panel discussion.

 10:00 – 10:30 am Climate & Agriculture Policy: Vision & Action